Clifton Forge Railroaders: History

-Clifton Forge, Virginia first began organized baseball, hosting a, amateur/semi–professional team in 1890 under the leadership of brothers John, James, and George Mahaney.
+Clifton Forge, Virginia first began organized baseball, hosting an amateur/semi–professional team in 1890 under the leadership of brothers John, James, and George Mahaney.
 "The Cliftons" began play in 1890, with white only players and an emphasis on "gentlemanly" play and fan decorum.
 The Cliftons continued play into the early 1900s, with Covington, Virginia teams as a chief rival.
 The Cliftons encouraged "ladies" to attend games and were against recruiting players from outside of Clifton Forge, being resistant to play other town teams who recruited non–resident players.

 By 1907, Clifton Forge had numerous baseball teams of different levels and ages, the most prominent being the C & O Railway juniors team.

 At a meeting in Lynchburg, Virginia on March 3, 1914, discussions began for the formulation of a six–team Class D level baseball league in the Virginia region.
 Teams were tentatively slated to be based in Lynchburg, Danville, Charlottesville, Clifton Forge, Staunton and Covington, with a salary limit of $800 (per team) monthly.
 Lynchburg, was hesitant to commit because of a previous $700 lien on its territory, a result of a previous team in the Virginia League.
 The league was then formed at a March 12, 1914 meeting, without Danville and Lynchburg franchises.
 B.F.
 Donovan, of Clifton Forge, was elected league president.
 D. R. Ellis, of Covington, was elected as vice-president.

 On April 6, 1914, Clifton Forge announced that Clarence “Brownie” Erwin, a former Virginia League player, would manage the team, noting that Ervin is reported to be the smallest man to ever wear a professional baseball uniform.

 Minor league baseball began in Clifton Forge, Virginia in 1914.
 The Clifton Forge "Railroaders" became charter members of the four–team Class D level Virginia Mountain League.
 The Clifton Forge Railroaders were joined by the Charlottesville Tuckahoes, Covington Papermakers and Staunton/Harrisonburg Lunatics in the 1914 league play.
 The league schedule began play on May 14, 1914.